ilijamt/vault-plugin-secrets-gitlab/README.md

 Check https://developer.hashicorp.com/vault/docs/commands/secrets/tune for more information.

 There is a periodic func that runs that is responsible for autorotation and main token expiry time.
-So in the beginning you may see  `token_expires_at n/a`.
-But when the function runs it will update itself with the correct expiry date and the corresponding `token_id`.

 ### Roles